dfinity/motoko/design/scoped-await.md

 while still allowing local uses of first-class async values.

-Deadlock is (hopefully) prevented because an async can't await itself, since it can only await async it has created.
-Similarly a sequence of async can only be awaited by the async that created them, not by each other.
+Deadlock is (hopefully) prevented because an async can't await itself, since it can only await asyncs it has created.
+Similarly a sequence of asyncs can only be awaited by the async that created them, not by each other.
 That's the hope anyway.

-The idea behind ruling out reply-to-wrong-sender is that an async value cannot be stored in a non-local var or other mutable datastructure, due to the fresh index, so it is only accessible from the currentmessage and thus can only receive continuation from the current message.
-It can't  receive continuations from an inner function by escaping into that function, since the inner function can at most await asyncs with its inner index, not the outer ne.
-Thus the only contination that are stored (including the ultimate reply continuation), are from the current function.
+The idea behind ruling out reply-to-wrong-sender is that an async value cannot be stored in a non-local var or other mutable datastructure, due to the fresh index, so it is only accessible from the current message and thus can only receive continuations from the current message.
+It can't receive continuations from an inner function by escaping into that function, since the inner function can at most await asyncs with its inner index, not the outer one.
+Thus the only contination that are stored (including the ultimate reply continuation), must be from the current function.

 _Please break it_